Enrico Cecchetti: Teaching

 In the tradition of classical ballet, techniques and parts are taught directly, person to person.
 The technique was passed on directly to Enrico Cecchetti, as he was taught by Giovanni Lepri in Florence, who in turn was taught by Carlo Blasis and the line can be traced back to Pierre Beauchamp, the first ballet master at the court of Louis XIV.
 Cecchetti also studied with other two colleagues of his father: Cesare Coppini, who worked a La Scala of Milan, and Filippo Taglioni, father of the dancer Maria Taglioni.
 All of them had been students of Carlo Blasis, who taught at La Scala of Milan.
 There he applied the method explained in the book Traité élémentaire, théorique et pratique de l'art de la danse, published in 1820.
 So, too, the Cecchetti method has been passed on directly by his former pupils such as Laura Wilson.

 In 1925, Arturo Toscanini appointed Master Cecchetti as director of the La Scala theatre dancing school.
 Two years later, Cecchetti was deeply affected by the death of his wife and died in Milan on 13 November 1928.

 Cecchetti Method

 Cecchetti created a ballet technique that is now known as the Cecchetti method.
 This technique is popular with past and present ballet teachers, remaining fresh and contemporary.
-After Cecchetti's death, Cyril Beaumont, Stanislas Idzikowsky, Margaret Craske and Derra de Moroda decided to codify Cecchetti's method so it could continue to be used by ballet teachers to perfect the technique of ballet dancers.
+After Cecchetti's death, Cyril Beaumont, Stanislas Idzikowski, Margaret Craske and Derra de Moroda decided to codify Cecchetti's method so it could continue to be used by ballet teachers to perfect the technique of ballet dancers.
 Under the Cecchetti Method, dancers follow strict routines and daily exercises to develop all-around skills to support learning and performance of every kind of dance.